nbhat1998/PintOS/doc/userprog.md

 Before decreasing the stack pointer and writing to the stack page, we check that it doesn't point below PHYS_BASE - PGSIZE.
-The run-time is O(n \* argc), where argc is constant and n is the most significant factor, so it is actually runs in linear time.
+The run-time is O(n \* argc), where argc is constant and n is the most significant factor, so it essentially runs in O(n) time.

 ### RATIONALE